tokio-rs/prost/README.md

 **Minimum `protoc` version: v25.0** (released November 2023)

 Edition 2023 support was introduced in protobuf v25.0.
-While prost works with any protoc v25.0 or later, we recommend using **v27.0+** for the best conformance test coverage and full editions feature support.
-The project CI uses v27.0.
+While prost works with any protoc v25.0 or later, we recommend using **v32.0+** for the best compatibility and full editions feature support.
+The project CI uses v32.1.

 ## Feature Flags
 - `std`: Enable integration with standard library.
 Disable this feature for `no_std` support.
 This feature is enabled by default.